 See the section on special circumstances for more information that may impact the choice of an appropriate transfer release date.

-Before the release date, as the DSO from the transfer-out school, you can update SEVIS to reflect changes in the student’s plans.
+Before the transfer release date, as the DSO from the transfer-out school, you can update SEVIS to reflect changes in the student’s plans.
 If the student decides not to transfer, cancel the transfer using the Cancel Transfer option on the student information screen.
 You can also cancel the transfer and re-enter transfer data to change the following:

 Beginning on the transfer release date, the DSO at the transfer-out school has read only access to the student's SEVIS record.
 The record will be in Deactivated status.
 After this point, the transfer-out DSO can no longer make changes and will not be able to see changes made to the record by the transfer-in school.
 Only the DSO at the transfer-in school can make changes to the record.